narendra-create/Best-Fullstack-Projects/Local-Bite/server/next.md

 - use bcrypt and jwt in site for security --done
 - make function to verify payment on paymentcontroller --done
 - make a function to get current paid orders in ordercontroller --done
-- make controller for analytics data
-- make routes for analytics controller
-- make isshop open validator for order and add to cart functions before ordering food see if the food is in stock and vendor is open
+- make isshop open validator for order before ordering food see if the food is in stock and vendor is open --done

 ## Routine Api Checks after changing code